Why adding uncertainty into regional GVA is a good thing (maybe)

 I really do wish you’d dial back the language a bit!
 GDP are an honest attempt to do something that is conceptually and technically very difficult – and there are honest debates about what to include and what not to include.

-I want to keep myself firmly grounded in that respect for work done by much smarter people than me, in the ONS and other places, often under extreme pressure (see example below).
-The ONS has come under immense pressure, while doing phenomenal work with less money and a much harder survey landscape.
+I want to mirror that respect for work done by much smarter people than me, in the ONS and other places.
+The ONS has come under immense pressure (example below) while doing phenomenal work with less money and a much harder survey landscape.

 Getting away from perfect sums

-Certitude is built into the system of national accounts.
-Like all accounts, everything has to sum correctly - the ledger of inputs and outputs must all balance exactly.
-It’s a powerful, mature system that has grown to become part of global governance structures.
-As the latest SNA (2025 front page says, the goal is to:
+National accounts are a powerful, mature system that has grown to become an essential part of global governance structures.
+As the latest SNA (2025) front page says, the goal is to:

 “… ensure the compilation of internationally comparable national accounts statistics according to best practice and in a consistent way, allowing policy makers to benchmark their economies.”